netxms/netxms-doc/admin/concepts.rst

 Polling
 =======

-For some type of objects NetXMS server start gathering status and configuration information as soon as they are added to the system.
+For some type of objects |product_name| server start gathering status and configuration information as soon as they are added to the system.
 These object types are: nodes, conditions, clusters, business services.
 This process called *polling*.
 There are multiple polling types, usually performed with different intervals: